 - The Bride's Lament from The Drowsy Chaperone — otherwise known as "The Monkey Song."
 In keeping with the way this musical stretches a gag, puts roller skates on it, then attaches jet engines, the climax of the song involves an entire chorus of "monkeys" in their little red vests clashing real cymbals over the final chords.

-- The Betrayal at the House on Haunted Hill has one of these as an artifact.
+- Betrayal at House on the Hill has one of these as an artifact.

 - One of the gravestones outside Disney's Haunted Mansion is a "stone" monkey with cymbals.